 Tips for Success

-Here are some proven tips and strategies to help you be successful learning online or in a hybrid setting.
+Here are some proven tips and strategies to help you be successful learning online, in a hybrid setting, or on campus.

 Current students share their first-hand experiences staying connected to their peers and instructors.

 - Your class syllabus should say how your instructor prefers to communicate, but feel free to ask them for clarification and how quickly they plan to respond to student questions.

 - Know what to expect with each of your courses.
 Learn about Ohio State's four different types of instruction modes, and reach out to your instructor with any questions.

 - Instructors are encouraged to use CarmenCanvas and its built-in announcements function to keep you informed.
 Your instructors will contact you with information regarding scheduled tests and exams.